seth-brown/furlong/README.md

 furlong
 =========

-A Node/JavaScript library for computing pairwise distance metrics.
+A Typescript library for computing pairwise distance metrics in the browser or with node.

 ![](furlong.jpg)